-Delaware Valley College participates in all federal and state loan and grant programs for which you may be eligible regardless of the scholarship above.
+Delaware Valley University participates in all federal and state loan and grant programs for which you may be eligible regardless of the scholarship above.

 The information provided by this Merit Scholarship chart is not a guarantee of merit aid.
 To receive a guarantee of your merit scholarship, you must apply for admission and submit an official transcript and an official report of your SAT scores (the SAT scores may be sent directly to us or may be a part of your official transcript).
 This chart is only as accurate as the information you provide.
 While the merit scholarship information is current for this academic year, it is subject to change from each academic year.

-Delaware Valley College provides a top-tier private education at an affordable price.
+Delaware Valley University provides a top-tier private education at an affordable price.
 In fact, making a DelVal education possible is one of our foremost goals: last year, we offered over $20 million in aid to our students.

 We review student credentials on an individual basis to maximize the Financial Aid you can receive.
 Delaware Valley College typically places more consideration on high-school GPA than on an SAT score.
 While we consider SAT scores important, we feel that a GPA offers a better measure of student achievement during their four years of high school.